Community hand-washing improves hygiene!

 Mukinyai Primary school, along with all schools in Kenya, closed quickly.
 Even so, continuing to pay Feeding Futures staff in Kenya during the challenging time was an important decision.

 A TipTap to wash hands safely.

 Apart from a TipTap to wash hands safely another priority is the health and safety of Feeding Futures workers in Kenya.
-In line with Kenyan health ministry advice, social distancing has been introduced and wherever possible travel has been restricted with the advice to work from home.
-The staff will communicate with as many people from the community as possible to provide telephone advice and support about maintaining the conservation farming methods throughout the pandemic to ensure there is a food supply later in the year.
+In line with Kenyan health ministry advice, social distancing was introduced.
+Wherever possible travel was restricted and staff advised to work from home.
+The staff continue to communicate with the community and provide telephone advice.
+Thus support for conservation farming methods are maintained during the pandemic to ensure there is a food supply later in the year and hand hygiene maintained.

-A planned visit to Care for Creation (a Kenyan station accredited by Foundations for Farming) took place without the UK visitors.
-The visit was really helpful for Joseph, Naomi and Sam who learned a lot and have provided excellent feedback about actions that will help the ongoing development of conservation farming.
+Care for Creation is a Kenyan station accredited by Foundations for Farming.
+A planned visit took place without the UK visitors.
+But, it was really helpful for Joseph, Naomi and Sam.
+They learned a lot and have provided excellent feedback about actions that will help the ongoing development of conservation farming.
 There is nothing like freshly picked food.
 So producing vegetables close to the home is helpful for maintaining the freshness of “todays” meal.
 Creating vegetable bags or keyhole gardens is one example seen here.
 And these are to be encouraged because many homesteads have to travel to their land in the forest for food.